midtown-ai/www/docs/glossary/a.md

 ## Artificial Neuron

- aka Node, currently artificial neurons are implemented as a [Perceptrons][Perceptron].
+ aka Node, currently artificial neurons are implemented as a [Perceptrons].

  Several (binary) input channels, to produce one output (binary value) that can be faned out.
 Input weights, Bias (add an offset vector for adjustment to prior predictions), non-linear activation function (sum+bias must meet or exceed activation threshold).